Fu Jen Catholic University: Notable alumni

-Fu Jen alumni (輔大人) number near 200,000, they work in various fields.
-Alumni working in political fields include at least 25 congressman in Legislative Yuan, 3 Taiwanese Justices of Constitutional Court, 3 Taiwanese Premier/Vice-Premier, 2 Taiwanese Minister/Deputy-Minister of National Defense, a large number of Taiwanese diplomats, mayors and magistrates, and former Chinese first lady Wang Guangmei.
+Fu Jen alumni (輔大人) number near 200,000; they work in various fields.
+Alumni working in political fields include at least 25 congressman in Legislative Yuan, 3 Taiwanese justices of Constitutional Court, 3 Taiwanese premiers and vice-premiers, 2 Taiwanese ministers and deputy-minister of national defense, a large number of Taiwanese diplomats, mayors and magistrates, and former Chinese first lady Wang Guangmei.